forfudan/MojoMiji/src/miji/basic/composite.md

 | Deep copy          | `dct.copy()`               | `copy.deepcopy(dct)`                  |
 | Reference          | `ref` keyword              | `dct2 = dct1`                         |
 | Transfer ownership | `^` operator               | N.A.                                  |

+## Main changes in this chapter

+- 2025-09-25: Update to accommodate to the changes in Mojo v0.25.6.